openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_without_dynamic_shapes.md

 # When Dynamic Shapes API is Not Applicable  {#openvino_docs_OV_UG_NoDynamicShapes}

 Several approaches to emulate dynamic shapes are considered in this article.
-Apply these methods only if the [native dynamic shape API](ov_dynamic_shapes.md) does not work or does not perform as expected.
+Apply the following methods only if the [native dynamic shape API](ov_dynamic_shapes.md) does not work or does not perform as expected.

 ## Padding